Muhammad Jalaluddin Sayeed: Building Singapore maritime industry

-Legacy
+Death and legacy

+Muhammad Jalaluddin Sayeed went to Bombay for cancer treatment in 2004.
+He died on 17 September 2005 in Karachi.

-In 2006, NOL established Scholarship is in memory of the late Muhammad Jalaluddin Sayeed for Master of Science in Maritime Studies jointly offered at Nanyang Technological University and Norwegian School of Management.
+In 2006, NOL established a Scholarship in his memory for a Master of Science degree in Maritime Studies which is jointly offered at Nanyang Technological University and Norwegian School of Management.

 In NOL's own words, "It (the scholarship) recognises Sayeed's pioneering spirit and his contributions to NOL and the maritime industry in Singapore."